Extension Mentoring Topics: Agents and PAs

 • Other

-• Challenges of being a new agent
+• Challenges of being a new agent/program assistant

 • The North Carolina Cooperative Extension Vision and Mission